 If you stubbed your toe and the pain does not go away after 24 hours, seek medical treatment immediately.

-Stubbing a toe with a benign ingrown toenail may lead to an infection that would require antibiotics and/or debridement.
+Stubbing a toe with a benign ingrown toenail may lead to an infection that may require antibiotics and/or debridement to treat.
 Immunocompromised individuals, such as those with diabetes, can get a foot ulcer or bone infection from a stubbed toe.

 Stubbed Toe Treatments

 So you've got a stubbed toe.
 The question is, how do you treat a moderate toe injury at home?

 To determine what kind of treatment you may need, you must first assess your injury.
 If the pain is severe, the toe is crooked, or you are unable to put weight on the affected toe, this may indicate damage to the bone, and you are strongly advised to seek professional help.

 If the pain is manageable but your skin or toenail is cut or torn, you will need to take care of the wound to prevent it from becoming infected.